Lievi77/Bioinformatics-Problems/README.md

 ### TO DO:

-- Finish **only** problems 12 and 14.

 - Review all the solutions up to problem 15 (while reviewing, also do some biology notes) .
-Optimize and standarize thefile format (also document each method) .
+Optimize and standarize the file format (also document each method) .

-- Start redoing the problems in C.